AI Use Cases/Financial Services

 2

-Step 2: The AI model processes the ticket against learned patterns from your institution's 6-12 months of historical access data, regulatory policies, and peer-institution benchmarks, assigning a confidence score and flagging any requests that touch GLBA-protected systems, BSA/AML-sensitive data, or violate Reg E compliance boundaries.
+Step 2: The AI model processes the ticket against learned patterns from your institution's 6-12 months of historical access data and your regulatory policies, assigning a confidence score and flagging any requests that touch GLBA-protected systems, BSA/AML-sensitive data, or violate Reg E compliance boundaries.

 3